Your Ad Here

 Baltimore & Ohio Railroad:

-ca. 1890 - 1908 (?)
+ca. 1890 - ca. 1898

-New York, New Haven & Hartford Railroad: 1908 - ca. 1920
+New York, New Haven & Hartford Railroad: ca. 1898 - 1918

-.
 Not counting pier stations, this would be the New York, New Haven & Hartford Railroads's only offline terminal as Oak Point and Bay Ridge would be connected to the main land rail network.

-Nothing is confirmed at this time, but it is left to ponder if the New York, New Haven & Hartford Railroad relinquished their presence in Williamsburg to take advantage of the Bay Ridge facility, which was larger, more modern, was equipped with four float bridges and eventually connected to the mainland rail network in 1916 upon the completion of the Hell Gate Bridge.
+Nothing is confirmed at this time, but it is left to ponder if the New York, New Haven & Hartford Railroad relinquished their presence in Williamsburg to take advantage of the Bay Ridge facility, which was larger, more modern, and was equipped with four float bridges and eventually connected to the mainland rail network in 1916 upon the completion of the Hell Gate Bridge.

 Tom Flagg also points out, that offline railroad terminal operations inherently cost more to operate.
 With Brooklyn Eastern District Terminal only four blocks north, perhaps the New York New Haven & Hartford Railroad could not justify the expenses of operating this terminal, even though their tugboats and carfloats would pass this location enroute to their Oak Point Facility in the Bronx.